sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

         - 4->0: trivially we *don't accept 1s* and want to traverse 0s where afterwards restart the above process, so only [(s4, 0, s 4, 0, L ), (s4, M, s 0, M, R )].
         - so 1s before 0s is impossible.
       3. Notice here due to in the middle of the string, so *no (s3,B)*.
-    - Also see [this](https://cstaleem.com/turing-machine-for-0n1n/) where the basic idea is same as this exercise by manipulating with *one pair of 0 and 1* at each iteration.
+    - Also see [this][cstaleem_0_n_1_n] where the basic idea is same as this exercise by manipulating with *one pair of 0 and 1* at each iteration.
 - [ ] 16
   - compared with 15, here we add $(s_1, 0, s_2, M, R)$ and all later subscripts are added by 1.
-  - see the ans
+  - see the ans which is solution_1 when exercise 15 is solution_0
     - Here $n\ge 0$ so "(s0; B; s5; B; R)" where $s_5$ is accepted.
     - and "(s3, 0, s4, 0, L), (s3, M, s5, M, R), (s4, 0, s4, 0, L), (s4, M, s0, M, R), and (s5, M, s6, M, R)" are changed to "(s4; 0; s4; 0; L), (s4; M; s0; M; R)" corresponding to "(s3, 0, s4, 0, L), ... (s4, M, s0, M, R)" after adding the subscript.
       Here "(s0; M; s5; M; R)" is to ensure the *correct pair* of 0s and 1s, i.e. the number of 0s are two times the number of 1s.